angela1C/Programming-and-Scripting-Problem-Set-2019/README.md

 # Problems sets solutions

 ## COME BACK TO TIDY UP AND FINISH OFF!.
-1. remove extra print statements or extra statements used for testing
+1. remove extra statements used for testing in solution-9.py, also .txt files created for testing
 2. remove test files and scripts
-3. revisit solution-4.py to get output on a single line - done
 4. solution-9.py to deal with invalid files
-5. solution-8.py to replace if-else for the date suffix with format strings
-6. solution-7.py to remove extra print statements

 This repository contains my solutions to the Problem Set 2019 for the module Programming and Scripting at GMIT as part of the Higher Diploma in Computing and Data Analytics.